MikeKirillov/uml-data-model-processor/DEVELOPING.md

 ## Creating tables

-Spring creates tables only with manually created `.../src/main/resources/schema.sql` file or scheme generated with plugin and put scheme at `.../target/classes/` location.
+Spring creates tables only with manually created `.../src/main/resources/schema.sql` file or DDL scheme generated with plugin and put scheme at `.../target/classes/` location.
 So only single value of outputFilePath available.

 Test commit with working plugin configuration